drocheam/optrace/docs/source/development/notes.rst

 * plotting and TraceGUI are independent of the tracing backend
 * automation/scripting easily possible
 * platform independent and open source
 * importing only the backend tracing functionality does not import GUI and plotting libraries.
-This ensures better performance and enables us to use this functionality without ever needing to install this heavy libraries when they are never needed.
+This ensures better starting performance and enables us to use this functionality without ever needing to install this heavy libraries when they are never needed.

 **Dependencies**